panva/jose/docs/jwt/encrypt/classes/EncryptJWT.md

 ▸ **setNotBefore**(`input`): `this`

 Set the "nbf" (Not Before) Claim.
-Numbers are Unix timestamps in seconds; Dates are converted to seconds.
+Numbers are NumericDate values (seconds since the Unix epoch); Dates are converted to seconds.
 Strings are relative to now, using seconds, minutes, hours, days, weeks, or years (365.25 days; no months).
 Prefix `-` or suffix `ago` subtracts the duration.

 Format used for time span should be a number followed by a unit, such as "5 minutes" or "1 day".